sillitoe/cath-coding-intro/README.md

 # Intro to collaborative coding

+#### Tip: this is a markdown file.
+It uses a set of [symbols](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to allow rapid formatting of the document.
+You can use a text editor or a specialised markdown editor (such as [Remarkable](https://remarkableapp.github.io/)).

 ## About

 This is not meant to be a guide to programming.
 It's also not meant to be a definitive guide to *Python*, *testing*, *version control* or any other topic mentioned here.